-n January 1824, a twenty-two-year-old Ralph Waldo Emerson was beginning to despair of discovering genuine creativity in his own time: Men in this age", he writes in his journal, "do not produce new works but admire old ones; are content to leave the fresh pastures awhile, & to chew the cud of thought in the shade" (Journals 2 208).
-The extended bovine metaphor long predates the famous opening lines of his 1836 Nature: "Our age is retrospective.
-It builds on the sepulchres of the fathers" (Works 17).
-In 1824, the potential artists of Emerson's age are the cheerful "cud" chewers merely mouthing the regurgitated sustenance of an earlier time.
-As they ruminate "in the shade", their "thought" is one step further removed from an original source and, consequently, they themselves are unoriginal.
-The theme quietly announced here is that some kind of intimate relationship with nature's "fresh pastures" is required for artistic inspiration.
-This can be related to Emerson's contemporaneous "theory of strong impulse", an impulse that came to America with the Puritan fathers, who "had done their done their duty to literature whey they bequeathed it the Paradise Lost and Comus" (Journals 2: 197).
-But what was strong in England, Emerson laments, has in the New World "been dissipated by the unfortunate rage for periodical productions" (197).
-And rather than building on the Puritan legacy American letters in 1824 are held back by "[t]he community of language with England [that] has doubtless deprived us of that original characteristic literary growth that has ever accompanied, I apprehend [,] the first bursting of a nation from the bud" (197).
-To return to the opening metaphor of the ruminant in the shade, the fresh nibbled pastures were English pastures - the shady trees of the cud chewers are American.
+As early as January 1824 Ralph Waldo Emerson was beginning to despair of discovering genuine creativity in his own time: 'Men in this age', he writes in his journal, 'do not produce new works but admire old ones; are content to leave the fresh pastures awhile, & to chew the cud of thought in the shade.'
+(JMN2 208) His extended bovine metaphor anticipates the famous opening lines of the 1836 Nature ('Our age is retrospective.
+It builds on the sepulchres of the fathers.'
+[CW1 7]).
+In 1824 the potential artists of Emerson's age are the cheerful 'cud' chewers merely mouthing the regurgitated sustenance of an earlier time.
+As they ruminate 'in the shade' their 'thought' is one step further removed from an original source and, consequently, they themselves are unoriginal.
+The theme quietly announced here is that some kind of intimate relationship with nature's 'fresh pastures' is required for artistic inspiration.
+The original artist - and here Emerson's own debt to European Romanticism is clear - must graze the first cut of open land.
+Now, as it is unarguable that America in the 1820s abounded with fresh pastures, land itself is evidently not enough.
+America also needs, Emerson asserts, a robust and novel language to bring out its originality.
+This belongs to Emerson's short lived 'theory of strong impulse'; an impulse that came to America with the Puritan fathers, who 'had done their done their duty to literature whey they bequeathed it the Paradise Lost and Comus' (197).
+But what was strong in England, Emerson laments, was swiftly dissipated in the New World, where it became merely practical: the language of church and state.
+As such American letters in 1824 are held back by '[t]he community of language with England [that] has doubtless deprived us of that original characteristic literary growth that has ever accompanied, I apprehend[,] the first bursting of a nation from the bud.'
+(JMN2 197) To return to the opening metaphor of the ruminant in the shade, the fresh nibbled pastures were English pastures; the shady trees of the cud chewers are American.
 There is a transatlantic originality which has been has yet to be reborn on, or from, American soil.
-To discover a "strong impulse" for New

-England, to find a language that lives within the English inheritance and that can represent America, will be Emerson's great achievement and the beginning of what has come to be called the American Renaissance.
+To discover a 'strong impulse' for New England, and to find a language that lives within the English inheritance and that can represent America, will be Emerson's great achievement and the beginning of what has come to be called the American Renaissance.